anthony2025/react-mxmaps/README.md

 We need to geocode our addresses to be able to place them on the map.
 That means convert each address into exact coordinates {latitude, longitude}.

 Because we are dealing with a fair amount of markers (~250), our best choice is to do this beforehand in the server, and cache or persist the results.
-I wrote a nodejs script to achieve this, plus Maps [node library][maps node].
+I wrote a nodejs script to achieve this, using Maps [node library][maps node].

 The addresses proved impossible to reliable geocode directly by [Google Geocode][geocode] service.
-They seem to have been quite lazily typed, probably by some poor intern shackled in a basement.
+They seem to have been quite lazily typed, probably by an intern shackled in a basement.
 Even manual queries in the Maps website returned more errors than results.

 Because of this I was forced to take some extreme steps to obtain less than ideal, but at least useable data: